esselfe/codybot/README.md

 ## Overview

-`codybot` is an IRC bot written with the C programming language, providing users with fortune cookies, jokes, oneliner C compilation, shell access, text colorization, ascii art, special characters and weather per city.
+`codybot` is an IRC bot written with the C programming language, providing users with fortune cookies, jokes, oneliner C/C++ compilation, shell access, text colorization, ascii art, special characters and weather per city.
 It was inspired by candide on Freenode, a great bot written in Perl (see https://github.com/pragma-/pbot/).